-2 Touch the device to which you want to connect in Main device.
+2 Select the device you wish to connect to the Main device.

-The Main device displays the 4-digit authorization code, and the Connected device displays the input screen of the 4-digit authorization code.
+The Main device will display the 4-digit authentication code, and the device you had selected will display the authentication code input screen to input 4-digit code.

-The authentication code for the 4-digit value issued by the host terminal is different each time.
+For security reasons, the authentication code will change each time.

-3 Input the 4-digit authorization code and select Share in Connected device.
+3 Input the 4-digit authentication code on the device you had selected and hit “Share”.

-■Main device ■Connected device
+■Main device ■Selected Device